mage-os/mage-os-website/src/pages/blog/introducing-mage-os.md

 Thank you also to everyone who spent time with us at Meet Magento Poland.
 We came with the intention to listen, you came with the open-mindedness to share your point of view and many productive discussions came out of it!

-Because technically already thousands of forks exist for the Magento 2 project on GitHub, we decided to name our thing a “distribution”.
+Because technically already thousands of forks exist for the Magento 2 project on GitHub, we decided to name our thing a "distribution".

 **Introducing the Mage-OS distribution**